JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 ## Building and running your containers

-You can of course build and run containers locally, using the [Docker desktop apps](https://docs.docker.com/install/).
+You can, of course, build and run containers locally, using the [Docker desktop apps](https://docs.docker.com/install/).
 I won't cover all of the [available CLI commands](https://docs.docker.com/engine/reference/run/), but you can get by pretty well with the following two commands:

 ```shell
 # Build my image, `.` is the current directory that includes a Dockerfile